Patryk-Obermajer/obermajer/index.md

     - label: "See more about FCA Services"
       url: "/FCA/"
   caption: "Detailed FCA services with Obermajer"
-excerpt: "Innovating against Flood Risk: Our Focus is to make communities safer from flooding"
+excerpt: "Innovating against Flood Risk: our focus is to make communities safer from flooding"
 intro:
   - excerpt: 'Obermajer`type="center"`'
 feature_row: